donhusa/find-my-friends/Readme.md

 Notes:

-PHP errors turned off for production there are all kinds of global variables flying around...
+PHP errors turned off for production
 3 batches of 25 friends used (rather than all friends)
 	full friend query takes ~45 seconds all advanced permissions (e.g. education, location info) have been removed for production